What Is a Hydrocele?

 Babies born prematurely are more likely to have a hydrocele.

 The swelling from a noncommunicating hydrocele doesn’t have changes in size.
-A communicating hydrocele can get bigger during the day, and if you gently squeeze it, the fluid will move out of the scrotum and into his belly.
+A communicating hydrocele can get bigger during the day, and if you gently squeeze it, the fluid will move out of the scrotum and into their belly.

 When you take your baby to the doctor, they’ll do a physical exam.
-They’ll check the scrotum for fluid and tenderness, and shine a light through it to see if there’s fluid around his testicle.
+They’ll check the scrotum for fluid and tenderness, and shine a light through it to see if there’s fluid around their testicle.

 Your doctor will also check to make sure your baby doesn’t have a hernia.